Sol-Q/docs/documetation/Diagrams/class diagram.md

 ## Features of building class diagram
 The main features of building classes are  provided in the following articles:

-The key concepts of object-oriented framework for application systems, developed in Flexberry Designer.
+The key concepts of object-oriented framework for application systems, developed in doxabeta Neo.
-Features of construction of the class diagram
+Features of construction of the class diagram.

 ## Specific features of class diagrams
 Main features when working with the diagram provided in the article Editor UML diagrams.